polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 ---
 title: Address Formats
-description: This page provides an overview of Substrate address formats, encoding strategies use and best practices.
+description: Overview of Polkadot address formats, covering different encoding strategies and best practices for secure and efficient usage.
 ---

 # Address Formats

-!!! warning "Update Notice"

-    Please read Substrate to [Polkadot SDK](https://docs.substrate.io/polkadot-sdk/) page first.

-The default Substrate address format is `SS58`, a modified version of Bitcoin's `Base58Check` format tailored for Substrate-based chains.
+The default Polkadot SDK address format is `SS58`, a modified version of Bitcoin's `Base58Check` format tailored for Polkadot SDK-based chains.

-While other formats can be used, `SS58` provides a base-58 encoded value that uniquely identifies an account on any Substrate chain.
+While other formats can be used, `SS58` provides a base-58 encoded value that uniquely identifies an account on any Polkadot SDK chain.

 It's designed to be extensible, accommodating different ways of identifying accounts across various chains.

 ## Basic Format

-You can find the implementation for the `SS58` address format in [Ss58Codec](https://paritytech.github.io/polkadot-sdk/master/sp_core/crypto/trait.Ss58Codec.html).
+You can find the implementation for the `SS58` address format in [Ss58Codec](https://paritytech.github.io/polkadot-sdk/master/sp_core/crypto/trait.Ss58Codec.html){target=\_blank}.

 The basic format of the address can be described as: